Robust Exploratory Stopping under Ambiguity in Reinforcement Learning: Introduction

-We then combine the penalization method of \cite{el1997backward,lepeltier2005penalization,peng2005smallest} (used to establish the well-posedness of reflected backward stochastic differential equations (BSDEs) characterizing \eqref{eq:intro_OST_g}) with the entropy regularization framework of \cite{wang2020reinforcement,wang2020continuous} to propose and analyze the following optimal exploratory control problem under ambiguity:
+We then combine the penalization method of \cite{el1997backward,lepeltier2005penalization,peng2005smallest} (used to establish the well-posedness of reflected backward stochastic differential equations (BSDEs) characterizing \eqref{eq:intro_OST_g}) with the entropy regularization framework of \cite{wang2020reinforcement,wang2020continuous} to study the following robust exploratory control problem:

-where $\Pi$ is the set of all progressively measurable processes with values in $[0,1]$, representing Bernoulli-distributed controls randomizing stopping rules (see Remark~\ref{rem:bernoulli}), ${\cal H}:[0,1]\to \mathbb{R}$ denotes the binary differential entropy (see \eqref{eq:entropy}), $\lambda>0$ represents the level of exploration to learn the unknown environment, and $N\in \mathbb{N}$ represents the penalization level (used for approximation of \eqref{eq:intro_OST_g}).
+where $\Pi$ is the set of all $[0,1]$-valued, Bernoulli-distributed controls randomizing stopping rules; see Remark~\ref{rem:bernoulli}, $-{\cal H}(a)$ denotes the binary differential entropy for $a\in[0,1]$; see \eqref{eq:entropy}, $\lambda>0$ represents the level of exploration, and $N\in \mathbb{N}$ represents the penalization level used for approximation of \eqref{eq:intro_OST_g}.